Series: Biointensive Gardening

 But ultimately, taking a holistic approach is what organic gardening is all about – working with nature, focusing on the root causes of health and disease rather than just using band-aids, etc.

-The reason I started this whole series was because I began donating a portion of my income to an amazing charity called Organics 4 Orphans.
+The reason I started this whole series was that I began donating a portion of my income to an amazing charity called Organics 4 Orphans.

 They teach biointensive gardening in Africa to help people grow their own nutritious, medicinal food, feeding themselves and the orphans in their communities and then earning an income from the surplus harvest.